 ____ _ / ___| _ __ __ _ _ __| | __ \___ \| '_ \ / _` | '__| |/ / ___) | |_) | (_| | | | < |____/| .__/ \__,_|_| |_|\_\ |_|

-Spark is an Arch Linux meta-distro with some core components swapped out because I Hate Disabled People™
+Spark is an Arch Linux meta-distro with systemd swapped out for other solutions that are arguably even worse.

 Spark is a personal project made to fit my personal tastes.
 I do not promise to provide support to you.
 Should you decide to use it, it may very well happen that you will be on your own facing any issues that may arise.